Colorado Snow

 Visit the Colorado Snow pool on flickr for more photos and videos from the event.

-3 Responses to “2008 Bacardi World Pond Skimming Championships”
+3 replies on “2008 Bacardi World Pond Skimming Championships”

 You and Kizzy were there and didn’t tell me?
 Man oh man we could have had some fun.
 I was there with SkiNet.
 Speaking of which…. you should start blogging for us or we should work on combining content.
 And you should put us in your outside links section.